Baojy01/CoFM/README.md

 # CoFM

-The pytorch implementation of 'CoFM: Alternating Convolution and Frequency Module is also Strong for Visual Recognition'
+This is  pytorch implementation of "CoFM: Alternating Convolution and Frequency Module is also Strong for Visual Recognition"